hoaproject/Stream/README.md

 respectivelly retrieve the options and the parameters, and acts according to them.

+The concept of _options_ and _parameters_ are defined by PHP itself.

 ### Events, listeners, and notifications

 A stream has some events, and several listeners.
 So far, listeners